Last updated on September 12, 2024

 If you’re there in August and have older kids, don’t miss the Edinburgh Military Tattoo (you can see our video of it in this post on Edinburgh festivals), which is a spectacular Edinburgh family activity.

-You can make your visit cheaper by buying a Historic Scotland Pass and visiting some of the other historical sights around the city too.
-Or you could do this guided Edinburgh Castle tour.
+You can make your visit cheaper by buying a Historic Scotland Pass and visiting some of the other historical sights around the city.
+You could also take this guided Edinburgh Castle tour.

 The Palace of Holyroodhouse